AlainPicard0x0/jfs-final-project/task-7/README.md

 1. Create a new MySQL Workbench project
    - From MySQL Workbench, Go to `File` and then click on `New Model`
    <img src="./img/mysql-img02.png">
-3. Create a new EER Model.
+2. Click on `Add Table`.
-4. Create a new table that will represent your model(posts or products) and add the required columns:
+3. Create a new table that will represent your model(posts or products) and add the required columns:
    Eg Item:

    - `id`